astraw38/astraw38.github.io/_drafts/2015-01-16-gerrit-autolint.md

 5. Analyze the results according to specified validators.
 6. Post the results of the validation to gerrit via SSH (+1/-1 score assigned, including a message).

-Glint uses the environmental variables set by Gerrit Trigger to do almost all of the configuration.
+Lint uses the environmental variables set by Gerrit Trigger to do almost all of the configuration.
 You can still use it via command-line (with options!) for manual testing.

 You can also add a checkers to validators, which are simple functions to compare lint data that are passed to the validator.